2666: Lola Amalfitano ditches her daughter and husband and travels with her best friend in search of a poet with whom she once had sex.

-Taran of Lloyd Alexander's Chronicles of Prydain was raised on a farm by two old guys, neither of whom are in any way relatives.
-In Taran Wanderer he tries to find out who his parents were, and ends up losing interest.
+Taran of Lloyd Alexander's The Chronicles of Prydain was raised on a farm by two old guys, neither of whom are in any way relatives.
+In Taran Wanderer he tries to find out who his parents were, and ends up losing interest (The final book had Dallben explain Taran's ultimate heritage, which was that he found Taran on the site of a bloody massacre - Dallben was pretty sure that Taran's parents were among the fallen, but had no way of identifying which ones they were).
 Princess Eilonwy's royal parents are dead, as is their kingdom.
 She has an evil aunt, however.
 Gurgi, meanwhile, was such an orphan that nobody was even sure what species he was.

 Achren was not really Eilonwy's aunt.
 In the fourth book, Taran Wanderer, Taran doesn't find out what happened to his own parents but does find out about Eilonwy's mother — it was revealed that Achren kidnapped Eilonwy as a baby, and Princess Angharad died trying to get her back.
 Additionally, the book The Foundling and Other Tales of Prydain reveals the identity of Eilonwy's father.